Call now in confidence immediate help & advice 24/7

 If you want to get help for your addiction, try one or several of the following:

-- Telling a friend or family member – By admitting your situation to a loved one, you can get the ball rolling in terms of finding suitable treatment.
+• Telling a friend or family member – By admitting your situation to a loved one, you can get the ball rolling in terms of finding suitable drug rehab and alcohol rehab treatment in Cardiff or near Cardiff.

-- Speaking to a GP or doctor – Attending a medical appointment and telling a professional about your situation can provide you with both information about your condition and what facilities are available to treat you.
+• Speaking to a GP or doctor – Attending a medical appointment and telling a professional about your situation can provide you with both information about your condition and what local drug rehab and alcohol rehab facilities in Cardiff are available to treat you.

 [1] Treatment Data – Substance Misuse in Wales 2018 – 2019 https://gov.wales/sites/default/files/publications/2019-10/treatment-data-substance-misuse-in-wales-2018-19.pdf